 Tramp ship operators have to identify and split their costs between fixed and variable costs in the short run.
 In the shipping business, most variable costs related to producing shipping output, in other words undertaking a voyage.
 The distinction between avoidable (variable) and unavoidable (fixed) costs is also useful when making operational decisions.

 Ship Lay-up Decision

-In order to decide to lay up a ship, shipowner should develop a model of the breakeven level of freight rates needed to maintain trading.
-Here above hypothetical lay-up example has implicitly assumed that the shipping company has a one ship in operation.
-On the other hand, large number of dry shipowners operate large fleets.
+In order to decide to lay up a ship, the shipowner should develop a model of the breakeven level of freight rates needed to maintain trading.
+Here above hypothetical lay-up example has implicitly assumed that the shipping company has one ship in operation.
+On the other hand, a large number of dry shipowners operate large fleets.
 As the number of ships operated by a company increases, unit costs decrease.
 Tramp operators tend to have a higher proportion of their costs as variable costs when compared to liner ship operators.

-Distinction between short-run fixed and variable costs is not clear cut.
+The distinction between short-run fixed and variable costs is not clear cut.
 Short-run fixed and variable costs depend on: